tant2002/NetLogo-Supermarket-Queue-Model/README.md

 See description of "customer-basket-payment" parameter
 #### customer-picking-queue-strategy
 It determine the strategy of picking line by the customer.
 Followed possibility are available: 0 the line is picked randomly, using a uniform distribution; 1 - the line with the lowest number of customers is picked, 2 - the line with the lowest number of items in all baskets in this line is picked; 3 the line with the lowest mean service time-implied expected waiting time is picked, i.e. the expected waiting time for each queue is calculated using the number of customers and the mean service time for service and self-service checkouts; 4 the line with the lowest power regression-implied expected waiting time is picked, i.e., the expected waiting time for each queue is calculated using the number of customers and the expected service and break times.
+Value 99  means that will be sampled out of 0 - 4 according to uniform distribution for every agent customer separately.
-#### customer-sco-item-thershold
+#### customer-sco-item-threshold
 The parameter determine whenever customer can or cannot use sco-servers.
-Customers with basket size that exceed the value of the parameter are refered to the service checkouts (servers).
-Only if none of service checkout is open,  customers with basket size that exceed thershold are refered to sco-servers.
-This parameter let to simulate i.e. "expres self-service checkouts"scenarious.
+Customers with basket size that exceed the value of the parameter are referred to the service checkouts (servers).
+Only if none of service checkout is open,  customers with basket size that exceed thershold are referred to sco-servers.
+This parameter let to simulate i.e. "expres self-service checkouts" scenarios.
 #### customer-jockeying-strategy
 It determine the strategy of jockeying by customer.
-Followed possibility are available: 0 - customer does not jockey in any case, 1 - customer jockey if  his  position in line exceeds the lowest line length by the jockeying threshold, 2 customer jockey if the number of items in all baskets of customers before him  exceeds the lowest number of items in all baskets in line by the product of the jockeying threshold  and the average size of the basket (parameter: customer-basket-mean-size) , 3 customer jockey if his mean service time-implied expected waiting time exceeds the lowest mean service time-implied expected waiting time by the product of the jockeying-threshold and the mean service time (parameter: server-service-time-expected)
+Followed possibility are available: 0 - customer does not jockey in any case, 1 - customer jockey if  his  position in line exceeds the line length that is within jockeying distance by the jockeying threshold.
+Value 99 means that strategy 1 or 2 will sampled ccording to uniform distribution for every agent customer separately.
-(the expected waiting time for each queue is calculated using the number of customers and the mean service time for service and self-service checkouts), 4 customer jockey if the his  power regression-implied expected waiting time exceeds the lowest power regression-implied expected waiting time by the product of the jockeying-threshold and the mean service time (parameter: server-service-time-expected) .
-Jockeying  can be trigger by two kind events: the opening new checkout and  the end of each service (which imply change of queue length).
-The model let simulate individual decision of customer to  jockey or not  to jockey according strategies bellow.
-Once the triggering event occurs,  customers start to decide to jockey in random order, using a uniform distribution.
+#### customer-jockeying-distance
+It determines the distance (between lines on both side) in which the customer is willing to jockey.
+Please note that parameter distance-server-server determine the distance between lines.
+So the jockeying distance must take account of the distance between lines.
+In other words this parameters must reflect differences between coordinates of servers.
+Possible value is 1 2 3 4.
+Value 99 means that distance will be sampled out of 1 - 4 according to uniform distribution for every agent customer separately.
+####  customer-jockeying-threshold
+Minimal difference between actual position of customer in lines and length of the length of the queue to which the customer is willing to jockey.
+Value 99  means that threshold will be sampled out of 1 - 4 according to uniform distribution for every agent customer separately.

 #### cashier-arrival
 The parameter determine availability of cashiers in  store.
 The value "constant number" means that constant number of cashiers is determine by parameter "number-of-cashiers" from the beginning till end of simulation.
 The value "workschedule (POS)" means that cashiers number is determine be workschedule defined in file "cashier-arrival-input-file-store1.csv" and parameter "cashier-work-time".
 Note that value "number-of-cashiers" greater than 0 add  cashiers to the quantities defined in "cashier-arrival-input-file-store1.csv" in whole period of simulation.